giordano/AstroLib.jl/docs/utils.rst

 Notes
 '''''

-``eci2geo`` converts Earth-centered inertial coordinates to geographic spherical coordinates.
+``geo2eci`` converts geographic spherical coordinates to Earth-centered inertial coordinates.

 Code of this function is based on IDL Astronomy User's Library.